Database Matching Under Noisy Synchronization Errors: Problem Formulation Preliminaries

-Besides the seeds, we assume that the locations of some deleted entries are revealed.
+In the independent repetition setting, the seeds offer no additional information, as the repetition pattern is independent in each row.
+Instead, we assume that the locations of some deleted entries are revealed.
 This is formalized in the following definition:

-\begin{defn}{\textbf{(Partial Deletion Location Information)}} Given the repetition matrix $\mathbf{S}$ with the repetition block size $W_n$, the \emph{partial deletion location information} $\mathbf{A}$ is an ${m_n\times n}$ random matrix, with the following conditional distribution on $\mathbf{S}$ and its structure: \iftoggle{singlecolumn}{
+\begin{defn}{\textbf{(Partial Deletion Location Information)}} For a labeled repeated database under independent repetition (Definition~\ref{defn:labeleddbindependentrepetition}), the \emph{partial deletion location information} $\mathbf{A}$ is an ${m_n\times n}$ random matrix, with the following conditional distribution on repetition matrix $\mathbf{S}$: